 - Do the needful to save plants, animals etc.

-What is Biodiversity and why it is important to protect?
+What is Biodiversity and why is it important to protect?

 Biodiversity is generated with two words namely "biological" and "diversity".
 It refers to all the variety of life that can be found on Earth may be plants, animals, fungi and micro-organisms.
-As well as to the communities that they form and the habitats in which they live.
+As well as the communities that they form and the habitats in which they live.